Chapter 2: Structure

 • Cons: People arrive at different times, morning chaos

-• Best time: 9:30-10:00am (after people settle in)
+• Best time: 9:30 to 10:00am (after people settle in)

 Midday:

-• Pros: Everyone's present, check afternoon plans
+• Pros: Everyone is present, check afternoon plans

 • Cons: Interrupts deep work